Baker-games/website/README.md

 It contains static pages with simple content and no backend or advanced features.

 ## Purpose

-This site is a simple public page for Bake Games, used to present basic information about the company and it is owner.
+This site is a simple public page for Bake Games, used to present basic information about the company